zhengjunyao-work/arc24/docs/modeling/Iteration_47_select_instead_of_verify.md

 - [x] I need more information to understand the failures of verifying.
 I need to save the results of the verifications for deeper analysis.
+- [ ] Create a first script to do prediction selection with comparisons.
+First do an all vs all comparison.
+- [ ] Update the script to be more efficient and do more selective comparisons, using maybe trueskill.